GMT-458-Web-GIS/geogame-neciporkunyalcin/README.md

 # GMT458 – Web GIS – Assignment 2: GeoGame

-## 1. Game Concept
+## 1. Game Title

-**Game name:** Geosport

-The game is a web-based geo-game where the player tries to guess **world cities** based on:
-- A **satellite basemap** (Mapbox Satellite tiles displayed in the browser),
-- A **sports-related hint** about the city (e.g. famous football club, number of championships, hosting a big tournament).

-The player must click on the map to indicate their guess.
-The distance between the guessed point and the true city location determines the score.
+**Satellite Sports City Guessr**

 ---

-## 2. Game Progression
+## 2. Aim

+The aim of this project is to design and develop a web-based **geo-game** that runs in the browser and includes:

+- An interactive web map,
+- A temporal component (round timer),
+- A scoring system,
-- The game proceeds in **rounds**.
+- A clear set of game rules.
-- In each round:
-  1. A **random world city** is selected from a predefined list (with coordinates and a sports hint).
-  2. The map is shown in **satellite view**, initially zoomed to a global/continental extent.
-  3. A **sports hint text** is displayed on the right panel.
-  4. A **45-second timer** starts.
-  5. The player clicks on the map to guess the city location.
-  6. When the player submits the guess (or the timer ends):
-     - The distance between the guess and the true city is calculated.
-     - If the guess is within a certain distance threshold (e.g. 150–200 km), the answer is considered **correct**.
-     - The score is updated based on **distance** and **time left**.
-     - A marker is shown for the true city location and (optionally) for the guess location, with a line between them.

-- Difficulty can be increased by:
-  - Choosing less obvious cities in later rounds,
-  - Decreasing the distance threshold,
-  - Or slightly zooming in the map (showing less context).
+The game is implemented using **HTML, CSS, and JavaScript** with **OpenLayers** as the main mapping library.

 ---

-## 3. Number of Questions and Lives
+## 3. Game Concept

-- The player has **3 lives**:
+**Satellite Sports City Guessr** is a world-city guessing game based on:

+- A **satellite-like basemap** (Esri World Imagery),
-  - A life is lost when:
+- A **sports-related hint** for each round.

-    - The guess is too far away from the correct location (outside the distance threshold), or
-    - The **45-second timer** runs out before submitting a guess.
-  - When all 3 lives are used, the game ends immediately, even if there are remaining rounds.
+The player:

+- Reads a sports-related hint about a city (e.g. football club success, Olympic host city, famous derby),
+- Tries to guess where this city is by clicking on the map,
+- Submits their guess and receives a score based on:
+  - **Distance** between their guess and the true city location,
+  - **Remaining time** on the countdown.

+The game continues **until the player loses all 3 lives**.
+There is **no fixed question limit** (no “10 questions only”); rounds continue as long as the player survives.

 ---

-## 4. Time / Temporal Component
+## 4. Game Rules (as shown in the in-game modal)

+When the page loads, a modal window appears with the rules.
+In summary:

+- The game continues until the player loses all **3 lives**.
-- Each question has a **45-second countdown**.
+- Each round has a **45-second timer**.
+- In every round, the player sees **one sports-related hint** about a world city.
+- The player must:
+  1. Look at the hint,
+  2. Click on the map to choose a city location,
+  3. Press **“Submit Guess”**.
-- The timer is shown in the right panel (e.g. `Time left: 45 s`).
+- The score is higher when the guess is:
-- When the timer reaches zero:
+  - **closer** to the real city,
-  - The round is automatically marked as **lost**,
-  - The player loses **1 life**,
-  - The correct city location is displayed on the map,
+  - **faster** (more time left on the timer).
+- If the guess is **too far away** (beyond a distance threshold) or the **time runs out**, the player loses **one life**.
-  - The game proceeds to the next round (if lives remain).
+- The game ends when **all 3 lives are lost**.

-This provides the required temporal component for the assignment.
+These rules are also shown to the user in a **“How to Play”** modal before the first game starts.

 ---

-## 5. Scoring System
+## 5. Game Progression

-- Each correct answer gives a base score (e.g. 1000 points).
+### 5.1 Rounds

+- There is **no fixed maximum number of rounds**.
+- The game keeps a **round counter** (Round: 1, 2, 3, …),
+- Each new round:
+  - Selects a city from a shuffled list of cities (`cities.js`),
+  - Shows a new sports hint,
+  - Resets the timer to 45 seconds,
+  - Resets the map view to a global extent.

+### 5.2 Lives

+- The player starts with **3 lives**.
+- A life is lost when:
+  - The guess is outside the allowed distance threshold from the true city, or
-- The score is then reduced according to:
+  - The timer reaches zero before a guess is submitted.
+- When lives reach **0**, the game ends and the final score is displayed.

+### 5.3 Temporal Component

+- Each round has a **45-second countdown timer** (temporal component).
+- The timer is shown in the UI (`Time: 45 s` → `Time: 0 s`).
+- When the remaining time is below **10 seconds**, the timer text changes style (CSS animation, red color + pulse) to warn the player.
+- If the timer reaches zero:
-  - The **distance error** (km),
+  - The round is lost automatically,
-  - The **remaining time**.
+  - The correct city location is shown,

-- The scoreboard shows:
+  - The player loses one life,
-  - Current round,
-  - Current total score,
-  - Best score (stored in browser localStorage, optional).
+  - The game proceeds to the next round (if there are remaining lives).

 ---

-## 6. Data: Cities and Sports Hints
+## 6. Questions, Difficulty and Data

-- A small **JavaScript array** (hard-coded) will be used to store world cities:
-  - City name,
-  - Country,
-  - Latitude and longitude,
+### 6.1 Cities Dataset

+The cities and hints are stored in a separate file:

-  - Sports-related hint text.
+- **`cities.js`**

-Example data structure:
+with a structure like:

 ```js
 const cities = [